gueststar/nthm/CONTRIBUTING.md

 don't even mind if your test says my code is crap.
 Please take me down a peg.

-The rest of this document pertains to modifying or extending the core code base.
+A good way to grok the code base is to start by reading the file `api.c`.
+The rest of this document contains tips for modifying or extending it.

 ## Coding standards